ZopaPublic/react-components/src/components/organisms/Navbar/NavbarDropdown/NavbarDropdown.md

+### Summary

+The purpose of `<Navbar.Dropdown />` is to handle the visibility state of a dropdwon within the main navigation bar.

-This is a flexible Navbar subcomponent meant to be used with other components such as Navbar.Link and Navbar.Layout.
-However, it can be used with other atoms and molecules as well (e.g Link).
-It handles the visibility state and all the related accessibility attributes internally and passes them down through render props: renderOpener and renderItem.
-Also, it handles the positioning of the dropdown list for you.
-It's aligned to the right by default; however, if there's not enough room for the dropdown, it gets aligned to the left.
+It also handles all the accessibility attributes internally and passes them down through render props:`renderOpener` and `renderItem`.

+The dropdown will be aligned to the right by default; however, if there's not enough room for the dropdown, it align to the left instead.

-Basic example:
+- It's meant to be used at least along `<Navbar.Layout>`
+- The dropdown contents are up to you but we highly recommend to use `<Navbar.Link />` for brand consistency

+### Examples

+- Standard usage

 ```js { "props": { "style": { "transform": "translate3d(0, 0, 0)", "backgroundColor": "#00B9A7", "border": "2px solid #efefef"} } }
 import { Navbar } from '@zopauk/react-components';